TamsinHuggins/exercises-git/README.md

 - Check the status to see what has been staged
 - Commit these changes to the repository with a suitable commit message

-# Section 2 - Branching
+# Section 3 - Branching

-You can thing of a branch as a sequence of commits.

-Git branches allow multiple lines of development within a repository, enabling users to work on different features or fixes independently.
-Each branch is a separate timeline of commits, starting from a common point and diverging without affecting the main codebase.
+You can think of a branch as a sequence of commits.
+Each branch is a separate timeline of commits, starting from a common point and diverging.Git branches allow multiple lines of development within a repository, enabling users to work on different features or fixes independently.

-Use `git branch` to see which branch you are using
+Use `git branch` to see which branch you are on

 ```
 git branch